Catholic Church in the Faroe Islands: St Mary's Church Today

 The current St Mary's church was consecrated on 30 August 1987.
 The Catholic community gathers every Sunday at 11 o'clock for Mass.
 The atmosphere of the church invites one to prayer and stillness.
 "Kerit", the convent of the Franciscan sisters is to be found beside the church.

-There are approximately 270 Catholics throughout the islands, at least a third of whom are Faroese.
+There are approximately 300 registered Catholics throughout the islands, at least a third of whom are Faroese.
 A few young parishioners trace their roots back five generations; others trace their roots back to their grandparents.
 Faroese people are received into the Catholic Church at regular intervals, the most recent being in July, 2020.
 Two Faroese parishioners represented the Catholic Church and the Faroe Islands during the visit of Pope John Paul II to Denmark in 1989.
 Both were attired in national dress and had the privilege of receiving Holy Communion from Pope John Paul.
 The non-Faroese parishioners come from many different nations: Denmark, and various countries of Eastern Europe, Asia, Africa, North and South America, and Oceania.

 On Sunday, 25 June 2006, the parish community celebrated the 75th anniversary of the re-establishment of the Catholic Church on the Faroe Islands in 1931 and the founding of the present Catholic community.
 Bishop Kozon and then parish priest, Fr.
 Lars Messerschmidt, made a special weekend visit to the Faroes.
 Bishop Kozon was the main celebrant.
 The Mass was televised and transmitted on Faroese Television in the afternoon.
 The Lutheran bishop was a special guest.
 One of the tourists present at the celebration Mass was a former President of Ecuador (1992–97).

 In the garden surrounding the church a variety of plants are grown.
 Many of them originate from remote areas of the Southern Hemisphere with growing conditions similar to those of the Faroe Islands.
 These plants symbolize the place of the St Mary's Church in the global Catholic community.